 \subsection{Further Analysis}

 Here, we try to address the following research questions:

-\textbf{(1) Why can our methods accomplish precise insertion tasks with hand-eye calibration error and robotic repeatability error?} Cobot Mobile ALOHA utilizes the low-cost robotic arm, whose repeatability is $1$ mm \cite{liu2024rdt}.
-And the hand-eye calibration error is about $2$ mm, whichi is included in $T_b^c$ (Alg. \ref{alg:pose_diffusion_policy}).
+\textbf{(1) Why can our methods accomplish precise insertion tasks despite hand–eye calibration error and robotic repeatability error?} Cobot Mobile ALOHA utilizes a low-cost robotic arm, whose repeatability is $1$ mm \cite{liu2024rdt}, and the hand-eye calibration error is about $2$ mm, which is included in $T_b^c$ (Alg. \ref{alg:pose_diffusion_policy}).
 The repeatability error is included in $T_b^e$ (Alg. \ref{alg:pose_diffusion_policy}).
 However, interestingly, our methods are still capable of completing the insertion task with a clearance of $0.01$ mm.
 We argue that the proposed methods can model the complex trajectory during the insertion process, which is crucial for precise manipulation.
-In addition, the PoseDP can be considered as a pose-based servo controller, whereas RPDP integrates visual feedback with pose-based servo controller, forming a hybrid framework.
+In addition, the PoseDP can be considered as a pose-based servo controller, whereas RPDP integrates visual feedback with a pose-based servo controller, forming a hybrid framework.
 Furthermore, both PoseDP and RPDP only focus on the source and target objects, and both achieve closed-loop control.

-\textbf{(2) How does the pose estimation noise affect the algorithm's performance?} Train data collected in real-world inevitably contains noise.
-As illustrated in Fig. \ref{noise}, we visualize the trajectories from train data 1/2, which exhibit significant divergence in post-insertion relative position.
-It is obvious that train data 2 contains more noise.
-Our experiments reveal that the PoseDP trained on data 1 achieve 100\% success rate, while that trained on data 2 only reach 60\% success rate.
-This demonstrates the importance of data quality for algorithm's performance.
+\textbf{(2) How does the pose estimation noise affect the algorithm's performance?} Training data collected in the real-world inevitably contains noise.
+As illustrated in Fig.~\ref{noise}, we visualize the trajectories from training data 1/2, which exhibit significant divergence in post-insertion relative position.
+It is obvious that training data 2 contains more noise.
+Our experiments reveal that the PoseDP trained on data 1 achieves a 100\% success rate, while that trained on data 2 only reaches a 60\% success rate.
+This demonstrates the importance of data quality for the algorithm's performance.

-\textbf{(3) Runtime Analysis} On an NVIDIA RTX 4060 GPU, PoseDP requires approximately 70 ms per prediction, while RPDP takes about 140 ms per prediction.
+\textbf{(3) Runtime Analysis.} On an NVIDIA RTX 4060 GPU, PoseDP requires approximately 70 ms per prediction, while RPDP takes about 140 ms per prediction.